FootFingers/Puca/PlateFiles/Vendors/ReadMe.md

  - 69 Acrylic Guards

 Top plates have not been provided here due to switch compatibility issues when using acrylic.
 If they are required the individual files can be found in the ![PlateFiles directory](https://github.com/FootFingers/Puca/tree/main/PlateFiles).

+If looking for the gerbers file for FR4 plates, they can be found in the [Plate Files](https://github.com/FootFingers/Puca/tree/main/PlateFiles) directory.